marcusvictorpessoa/Simple-perceptron/README.md

 # Simple-perceptron
-A simple perceptron for classification two classes.
+A simple perceptron for to classification two classes.